 It's not practicable to utilize visual examination alone because many items are eventually made elsewhere or with different printing equipment.
 The color matching system assures an exact color match at this manufacturing stage.
 Designers utilize Pantone color guides to define their preferred color to ensure color consistency.
 Once a color has been chosen, the designer tells the Pantone color number to the manufacturer or printer.
 This number can then be used as a reference in the printing process.

-A Pantone color swatch and the relevant Pantone number on hand during inspection ensure that a product’s color meets specifications.
+During the inspection, a Pantone color swatch and the relevant Pantone number ensure that a product's color meets specifications.
 During a product examination, this is the greatest technique to check color.
 The graphic designers at The Legacy Printing are thorough professionals and ensure great care and accuracy in the printing process.
 You can discuss all the printing details with them.

 What Is the Difference Between Pantone And CMYK?

-Knowing the exact differences between Pantone and CMYK is extremely important for printing as it helps in applying a suitable color combination that revives the product’s look.
+Knowing the differences between Pantone and CMYK is extremely important for printing as it helps apply a suitable color combination that revives the product's look.
 CMYK consists of 4 primary colors used in the printing process: Cyan, Magenta, Yellow, and Black.
 These are the common colors used in printers at our homes and offices.
 They combine to produce a huge bunch of secondary colors.

-Whereas, there’s no limitation in PMS regarding the mixing of all of these colors.
+Whereas there's no limitation in PMS regarding mixing all of these colors.
 You can take the help of accurate ink colors by identifying them through codes to produce the desired color.
-The accuracy matters as Pantone allows us to create the exact color as envisioned at the design conception phase.
-However, it’s more expensive than the CMYK in the cases where we need to print a small logo or emblem.
-Another notable difference between them is how they work in conjunction with the on-screen color system RGB (Red, Green, Blue).
-We can transform RGB into a CMYK printing process, but Pantone can’t do the same.
+The accuracy matters as Pantone allows us to create the color envisioned at the design conception phase.
+However, it's more expensive than the CMYK in cases where we need to print a small logo or emblem.
+Another notable difference is how they work with the on-screen color system RGB (Red, Green, Blue).
+We can transform RGB into a CMYK printing process, but Pantone can't do the same.

 Ways To Create Pantone Color Palette

-Pantone now offers a unique application, Pantone Connect, allowing users to create a distinctive color palette for any particular project.
+Pantone now offers a unique application, Pantone Connect, allowing users to create a distinctive color palette for any project.
 The application also gives free access to the users so they can match the physical objects in their surroundings with the PMS color.
-It makes use of the smartphone camera to get a clear view of the color that you like to match.
+It uses the smartphone camera to get a clear view of the color you like to match.

 Product and Packaging Design PMS

-Pantone uses two different sets of color combinations; each comes with a unique purpose.
-The product design PMS is specially reserved for designing the product, and here you can apply variations in the black, white, or neutral colors.
+Pantone uses two different color combinations, each with a unique purpose.
+The product design PMS is specially reserved for designing the product, and here you can apply variations in black, white, or neutral colors.

 On the other hand, there's a packaging design PMS in which we require colors that help our product's packaging appear distinctive in the market.
 It helps grab the attention of potential buyers and influence their buyer intent.

 As we know that the total count of all the Pantone colors is nearly 5,000.
-So, it won’t be easy for the designers specifically working on the product to improvise as some colors would impact its look.
-That’s the main reason why the printing experts at Pantone launched separate color systems for the product and retail packaging.
+So, it won't be easy for the designers working on the product to improvise as some colors would impact its look.
+That's why the printing experts at Pantone launched separate color systems for the product and retail packaging.

 Require Any Assistance Related to PMS Color?

-The skilled experts at The Legacy Printing hold years of experience in printing and are available round the clock to guide you on how to get the best results in printing.
-You can get the detailed information regarding the application of PMS and CMYK and get flyers, posters, brochures, or any other object printed on a timely basis.
+The skilled experts at Legacy Printing have years of experience and are available round the clock to guide you on getting the best printing results.
+You can get detailed information regarding the application of PMS and CMYK and get flyers, posters, brochures, or any other object printed promptly.